AshishSharma303/ACI-attdemo/ACI-AKS-VirtualNodes/readme.md

 # ACI-AKS-VirtualNode
-Artefacts hosted in this repo are for the ACI integration with AKS.
+Detailed procedure though AZ CLI commands to build the ACI virtual node integration with private AKS cluster.
+You can use Cloud PowerShell or Windows PowerShell to execute AZ CLI commands.

 ## Prerequisites
-> Use Azure cloud PowerShell or though local machine connected to the azure subscription to run below AZ cli commands.
+> Use Azure cloud PowerShell or through local machine connected to the azure subscription to run below AZ cli commands.
-Define the variables inputs for the POC, these values can be changed however it may require minon PS code chanegs.
+Defining the variables sets for the POC, these values can be changed however it may require minor PS1 code changes provided in the repo.
 ```
 $rg="kube-aks-rg01"
 $vnetname="kube-vnet01"